rootdevelopper/docker-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Docker Commands:

+    Build project on dev:
+        From root directory:
+            docker build -f Dockerfile.dev .

+    On dev you can make changes to code and see your changes almost immediately. when running docker compose...
+            volumes get mounted to keep node_files in container and sync the rest of the files

+    Build project on prod:
+        From root directory:
+            docker build -f Dockerfile.prd .

+    On prod Dockerfile execute a multi-step build, (build in node and served from nginx) server. when running docker compose...
+            There is no volume mounting.